openMSX Setup Guide

 2. Machines and Extensions

 We use the word machine to refer to a specific MSX model.
 For example, the Sony HB-75P is a machine. openMSX does not have a fixed machine hardcoded into it.
 Instead, many different MSX machines can be emulated.
 The details of a machine are described in an XML file.
-This file describes how much memory a machine has, what video processor it has, in which slots its system ROMs are located, whether the machine has a built-in disk drive etc. openMSX reads the machine description XML and will then emulate exactly that MSX machine, which can be anything from an MSX1 with 16 kB of RAM to the MSXturboR GT.
+This file describes how much memory a machine has, what video processor it has, in which slots its system ROMs are located, whether the machine has a built-in disk drive etc. openMSX reads the machine description XML and will then emulate exactly that MSX machine, which can be anything from an MSX1 with 16 kB of RAM to the Panasonic FS-A1GT MSX turboR.

 The openMSX distribution contains XML files describing many existing MSX models.
 You can find them in the share/machines directory.
 If you want to run one of those machines, you also need the system ROMs for that machine.
 See the next chapter for more information on system ROMs.
 You can also create your own machine descriptions, to expand existing MSX models or to create your own fantasy MSX.
 There are currently some of such fantasy MSX machines, based on real MSX machines, shipped with openMSX.
-Examples are a machine called "Boosted_MSX2_EN" (a European MSX2 with loads of hardware built in) and one called "Boosted_MSX2+_JP" (a Japanese MSX2+ with loads of hardware built in).
+Examples of such machines are "Boosted_MSX2_EN" (a European MSX2 with loads of hardware built in) and "Boosted_MSX2+_JP" (a Japanese MSX2+ with loads of hardware built in).
 You can find some more information about them in their accompanying txt file in share/machines/.
 More about creating fantasy MSX machines in a later chapter.

 An extension is a piece of MSX hardware that can be inserted into a cartridge slot to extend the capabilities of an MSX.
 Examples of extensions are the Panasonic FMPAC, the Sunrise IDE interface and an external 4MB memory mapper.
 Extensions, like machines, are described in XML files.
 You can find a lot of predefined extensions in the share/extensions directory.
 Some extensions need ROM images in order to run, similar to system ROMs.